HiNala/med_notes/README.md

 - **No audio files found?** Make sure your files are in the `audio_recordings` directory.
 - **API key error?** Check that your OpenAI API key is correct in the `.env` file.
 - **Transcription errors?** Ensure your audio is clear and in a supported format.
+- **Installation issues?**
+  - Make sure you have Python 3.8+ installed
+  - Try installing packages individually if there are conflicts
+  - FFmpeg is required for whisper - make sure it's installed and in your PATH
+  - If you encounter CUDA/GPU errors, try using CPU for transcription
+- **Permission errors?** Try running your terminal as administrator or use `sudo` on Unix systems

 ## 📄 License